bvk1/Scrabble-1/README.md

 - Radhika - Generate all the words from the characters in the rack
 - Bhavya - Generate the words considering the blank tiles
-- Akash - check if the genertaed word is valid or not.
+- Aakash - Check if the generated word is valid or not.
 If valid add to the valid list along with its score.

 ###Team 3